STEllAR-GROUP/phylanx/docs/sphinx/manual/software_stack.rst

 way to determine where performance bottlenecks are occurring and to gain insight into the resource management within the machines.
-We show an example of
-Phylanx's visualization capabilities in Figure ????.
-This tree shows the execution tree from a test run of the factorial algorithm, implemented in Python.
-In the tree, nodes are
+In the tree produced by the tool, nodes are
 Phylanx primitives and edges show parent/child relationships regarding how the child was called.
 The nodes are colored purple for the *inclusive time*, the total time spent executing that primitive and its children.
-A switch in the toolbox in the upper left corner allows for the user to switch from inclusive time to *exclusive time*, the time spent executing only that primitive.
+A switch provided in the toolbox allows for the user to switch from inclusive time to *exclusive time*, the time spent executing only that primitive.
 This allows for identification of hotspots in the tree.
 Each primitive can be executed asynchronously or synchronously in the parent thread.
-This distinction is shown in dotted versus solid circles for nodes in the tree.
+This distinction is expressed in dotted versus solid circles for nodes in the tree.
 The tree is interactive, allowing users to drill down and focus by expanding or collapsing tree nodes and